 Welcome to the Photography and Migration Project at Colby College

-This project brings together scholars, artists, students, and members of the central Maine community to reflect critically and creatively on the relationship between photography and migration.
-We invite you to explore this website, which highlights the different components of the project, including a research seminar and academic conference, exhibitions, photo contests, film screenings, and community events.
-Learn more about the events taking place in spring 2017.
+This project brings together scholars, artists, students, and the central Maine community to reflect on the relationship between photography and migration.
+We invite you to explore this website, which highlights the components of the project, including a research seminar and academic conference, exhibitions, photo contests, film screenings, and community events.
+Learn more about the events in spring 2017.